askasys-code/mpv4all/README.md

 This is my personal mpv configuration for the best quality experience.

-Toggle functions is the main feature.
+Toggle functions are the main feature.

 ### This config is for NVIDIA users and Surround Audio enthusiasts.